 What is an Independent Living Center?

 An independent living center is a consumer controlled, community based, cross disability, nonresidential private nonprofit agency that is designed and operated within a local community by individuals with disabilities.
 Independent living services maximize the ability to live independently in the environment of their own choosing.
-The 28 independent living centers offer five core services mandated by the Rehabilitation Act of 1973, as amended, Title VII, Chapter 1.
-California added two additional core services Personal Assistance Services and Housing.
+The 28 independent living centers offer five core services mandated by the Rehabilitation Act of 1973, as amended, Title VII, Chapter 1 and H.R.
+803 - 113th Congress: Workforce Innovation and Opportunity Act: Information and Referral, Advocacy, Independent Living Skills, Peer Counseling, and Transition.
+California added two additional core services: Personal Assistance Services and Housing.
+ILC's also provide individual assistive technology (AT) services to consumers.
+For more information on the California AT program, please see our Assistive Technology page.

 Cores service and explanations are listed below:

-Advocacy - There are two types of advocacy: systemic and personal.
+- ILC's provide services around both individual and systems advocacy.
+The goal is to empower people of all ages with disabilities to reach their highest level of achievement by teaching them to advocate for individual and systems changes that result in access, choice, equality, inclusion, integration and independence.
 Systemic advocacy attempts to change laws and attitudes surrounding disability.
 Personal advocacy is a type of problem-solving designed to protect personal and legal rights and ensure a dignified existence.

-Independent Living Skills - Independent living skills consists of gaining instruction and mastery of the following areas: health and safety, community resources, meal planning and nutrition, self-advocacy, sexual awareness, Personal Assistant management, household management, recreation and leisure, and money management.
+- ILC's provide information and instruction which lead to mastery in the following areas: health and safety, community resources, meal planning and nutrition, self-advocacy, sexual awareness, Personal Assistant management, household management, recreation and leisure, and money management.
 The integration and full participation of individuals with disabilities into the mainstream of society is the desired outcome.

-Housing - ILC offers one-on-one assistance to qualified consumers in locating affordable and accessible housing, as well as to access programs.
+- ILC's offer one-on-one assistance to qualified consumers to help them locate affordable and accessible housing, as well as to find residential supports and accessing programs and services for which they may be eligible.

 For additional assistance, please contact the state wide independent living center association, California Foundation for Independent Living Centers